 It definitely gets spooky on the bayou.
 Louisiana even has its own kind of werewolf, while New Orleans has a haunted house on practically every block.
 Check out these amazingly creepy Louisiana tales.

 According to legend, the elder Laveau returns to life once each year on St. John's Eve to lead the faithful in worship.
-Her ghost (and her daughter's) have been spotted throughout the city of New Orleans.
+Her ghost (and her daughter's) has been spotted throughout the city of New Orleans.

 John and Wayne Carter were executed and their bodies placed in their family's funeral vault.
 Years later, when another Carter was being interred, the brothers' bodies were found missing.
 It's said that they can still be seen wandering New Orleans.

-During the colonization of New Orleans, the French were having trouble convincing women to settle there, as most of the men originally sent were criminals and the climate was notoriously treacherous.
-One boat full of women the French had convinced to move to the city abandoned ship in Mobile, Alabama, leaving only 300 strange coffins behind.
+During the colonization of New Orleans, the French were having trouble convincing women to settle there, as most of the men originally sent there were criminals and the climate was notoriously treacherous.
+One boat full of women the French had convinced to move to the city abandoned ship in Mobile, AL, leaving only 300 strange coffins behind.
 Some were empty and some were said to contain the bodies of the undead.
 All of them were nailed shut (as they had a habit of opening by themselves) and were hidden away in the attic of a convent.

-In 1978, two reporters broke into the convent to see the coffins, and were found the next morning decapitated on the convent's steps with 80% of their blood drained.
+In 1978, two reporters broke into the convent to see the coffins and were found the next morning decapitated on the convent's steps with 80% of their blood drained.
 Their equipment was smashed.
 The crime was never explained.